EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 ---

-Why use Django in a world where everything is Javascript?
-Is it really worth learning a Python Framework in an ecosystem that insists on Frameworks written in Javascript?
+Why to use Python Framework like Django in a world where everything is Javascript?
+Is it really worth learning such framework in an ecosystem that insists on Frameworks written in Javascript?
 Well, I think so, and here are some of the reasons why you should use Django.
 And, in order not to lose objectivity, I will talk about the advantages as well as the disadvantages; you know that no solution is perfect.

 ## Is django a backend framework or a frontend framework?